• Skip to primary navigation

 3. The $100 bonus posts to your Chime account within 2 business days of meeting the requirements, but typically posts instantly once the requirements are met.

-When it comes to bank account bonuses, Chime is one of the easier banks out there and it’s one of the first banks I recommend for anyone new to the world of bank account bonuses.
-Here’s why:
+When it comes to bank account bonuses, Chime is one of the easier banks out there and because of this, it’s one of the first bank bonuses I recommend for anyone new to the world of bank account bonuses.
+Here are the main reasons why:

 • No Fees.
-Chime has no minimum balance requirement and no monthly fees or maintenance fees of any kind.
-Since it has no fees, this makes it a very easy bank account to manage.
+Chime has no minimum balance requirement, as well as no monthly fees or maintenance fees.
+Since Chime has no fees, this makes it a very easy bank account to manage.

 • Bonus Terms Are Easy To Meet.
-The terms you have to meet to earn the Chime referral bonus are easy to meet, making this one of the easier bank account bonuses out there.
+The terms you have to meet to earn the Chime referral bonus are fairly easy to meet, making this one of the easier bank account bonuses out there.
 The account requires a $200 direct deposit to earn the bonus, which at first glance might seem difficult.
-It used to be really easy because almost any ACH transfer from an external bank account worked to trigger the direct deposit requirement.
-These days, there are fewer options that work, but it’s still pretty easy to meet the direct deposit requirement.
+However, the direct deposit requirement can be triggered via ACH transfers from most banks (more about this later in the post)

 • Bonus Posts Instantly (Or At Most, Within 2 Business Days).
 Some banks have a long waiting period before your bonus posts.
-Chime’s terms say your bonus will post within 2 business days of meeting the direct deposit requirement, but in my experience, the bonus almost always posts instantly.
+Chime, on the other hand, states that your bonus will post within 2 business days of meeting the direct deposit requirement.
+In my experience, the bonus usually posts instantly.

 But first, some background about Chime before we get started.